collerek/ormar/docs/queries/index.md

 Most of the methods are also available through many to many relations and on reverse foreign key relations through `QuerysetProxy` interface.

+!!!info
-!!!info To see which one are supported and how to construct relations visit [relations][relations].
+    To see which relations are supported and how to construct relations visit [relations][relations].

 For simplicity available methods to fetch and save the data into the database are divided into categories according to the function they fulfill.